How to import exercise data to Strava

 You can find Strava API documentation from the links above.

-Create Strava API application
+Create a Strava API application

 Set default gears to your Strava account